GrzegorzJarosz/webpack-boiler/README.md

-# Node RESTapi with User authentication / template
+# Boilerplate / template for start with Webpack

 ## Content
-boilerplate to start work with html js and scss.
+boilerplate to start work with html, js and scss.
-It installs packages, creates folders, and creates basic structure of new project
+This tool will install packages, create folders, and create basic structure of new project.

-## technologies
+## Technologies

 * NodeJS & npm
 * scss
 * webpack

-## prerequisites
+## Prerequisites

 * Node.js: min. v10.12